 Masculinity is an interesting thing, and different women are drawn to different levels of it depending on what they’re looking for, how feminine they are and how high their confidence is:

 - Generally the more feminine the woman, the more she’ll be drawn to masculinity.
 Similarly, more masculine women are often drawn to more feminine men.

 - The more attractive a woman thinks she is, the more confident she’ll feel around masculine men and the more she’ll enjoy being around them.
 One theory here is that only the most desirable of women are able to attract a very masculine man and keep him.
 The more masculine the man, the more options he’ll have, after all.

 - The more masculine a man, the more sexually attractive he is.
 This is that gut-level kind of attraction that women find irresistible—they’re just drawn to it.

 - The more hormonally balanced a man is the more a woman will be inclined to get into a relationship with him.
-While a slightly less masculine man might not have the same raw sex appeal, they often give off better boyfriend / husband vibes.
+While a slightly less masculine man might not have the same raw sexiness, they often give off better boyfriend / husband vibes.

 - It’s possible to balance masculinity with an equally impressive degree of health, making you irresistibly masculine yet stable enough to rock a successful relationship.

 Women can tell how masculine we are from our body language, stride, voice, muscularity and even our scent.
 Having the right amount of masculine hormones changes us right down to the way we smell, and that can either make our scent irresistible to women or instinctively give them bad vibes. (study, study, study)